appsmithorg/appsmith-docs/website/docs/reference/widgets/menu-button.md

 #### Static
 The "Static" source refers to the ability to manually define the menu items.
 This means that the menu items don't change unless the user manually updates them.
 For example, if you have a static menu with three items (Home, About, Contact), the menu always displays those items until they’re manually edited using the gear icon next to it.
 Once you select `Static` as the source, you see the `Menu Items` property, where you can define the items for the menu.

-##### Menu items
+##### Menu Items
 This property allows you to define the options you can show in the dropdown list when the menu button is clicked.
-You can add the items from the property pane by using the `Add a Menu Item` button.
+You can add the items from the property pane by using the `Add a New Menu Item` button.
 Each menu item can be customized using the gear icon available next to it.
 For example, you might define a menu item with a label of "Home" and an action of "Navigate to Home page" by using the gear icon.

 ###### Menu item settings